ssteggell/Flix/README.md

  ### Notes
  Describe any challenges encountered while building the app.
  The biggest challenge.. getting the GIFs to display properly here.
 I have pasted two different links, both work in hackermd, under 10MB, but I cannot get them to display in the readme file.
 I want to move on to the next assignment and will hopefully be able to fix this later when I submit that one.
+An actual link to it posted on imgur is: https://imgur.com/vFqh9DL